benwzj/benwzj.github.io/_posts/2024-04-14-nextjs-router.md

     ├── index.tsx
     └── team.tsx
 ```
-- In App Route, Components is	Server Components by default; In Page Route, component isClient Components by default.
+- In App Route, Components is	Server Components by default; In Page Route, component is Client Components by default.
 - In App Route, `fetch` function for data fetching;	In Page Route, It is using `getServerSideProps`, `getStaticProps`, `getInitialProps`.
 - In App Route, Layouts can be nested and dynamic; In Page Route, Layouts are static.